 Setting it up is straightforward, but there are a few details to keep in mind.
 Here’s what you need to know.

-How to Set Up Android Auto to Run On the Device’s Screen
+How to set up Android Auto to run on the phone’s screen

 - Make sure your device is running at least Android 5.0 (Android 6.0 is recommended)

 - If you’re using Android 9 or lower, you’ll need to download the Android Auto app from the Google Play Store.
-Android 10 (the latest version as of this article) comes with the app built in.
+Android 10 (the latest version as of writing) comes with the app built in.

 Once you’ve downloaded the app and checked your phone’s operating system, you’ll need to start the app for the first time.
 Your phone may ask you to download updates to other apps that are used by Android Auto, like Google Maps.
 The app will also require you to review a safety notice and acknowledge terms and conditions, but only the first time you use Android Auto.

 Just like running Android Auto on the device’s screen itself, using a wired USB connection requires that you have a device that is running at least Android 5.0, but there is an extra step involved in the vehicle’s settings.
-You’ll need to make sure that your vehicle is compatible with Android Auto and that it’s enabled in your vehicle.
+You’ll need to make sure that your vehicle is compatible with Android Auto (dozens are) and that it’ is enabled in your vehicle.
 The first time you plug in your phone, you will be prompted to download the Android Auto app if you don’t have it already.
-If you’re running Android 10 or higher, the app is already included
+If you’re running Android 10 or higher, the app is already included.

 To complete setup:

-- Make sure your vehicle is running and in Park
+- Make sure your vehicle is running and safely parked

 - Unlock your phone’s screen